 Droopy eyelids may make you look tired or sad, or older than you feel.
-Dr. Romanelli and Dr. Pincus can give your heavy-lidded eyes a lift at Romanelli Cosmetic Surgery on Long Island with eyelid surgery (blepharoplasty), an outpatient procedure that removes excess skin, muscle, and fat from eyelids.
+Dr. Romanelli, Dr. Pincus, and Dr. Layliev can give your heavy-lidded eyes a lift at Romanelli Cosmetic Surgery on Long Island with eyelid surgery (blepharoplasty), an outpatient procedure that removes excess skin, muscle, and fat from eyelids.

-If you've been considering eyelid surgery in New York City or Long Island, request a consultation with Dr. James Romanelli or Dr. David Pincus, or call our office at (631) 424-3600 to schedule an appointment.
+If you've been considering eyelid surgery in New York City or Long Island, request a consultation with Dr. James Romanelli, Dr. David Pincus, or Dr. John Layliev, or call our office at (631) 424-3600 to schedule an appointment.

 Before & After Photos